GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdseamount.rst

 **-S**\ [**+a**\ [*az1*/*az2*]][**+b**\ [*beta*]][**+d**\ [*hc*]][**+h**\ [*h1*/*h2*]][**+p**\ [*power*]][**+t**\ [*t0*/*t1*]][**+u**\ [*u0*]][**+v**\ [*phi*]]

-    Set parameters controlling sectoral :ref:`land slides <SMT_slide>` by providing suitable modifiers.
-Parameters given on the command line apply to all seamounts equally,  However, if a modifier is set but not given any arguments then we read those arguments from the end of the input record; the order of such input arguments follows alphabetically from the modifier codes (and not the order the modifiers may appear on the command line).
+    Set parameters controlling sectoral, rotational :ref:`land slides <SMT_slide>` by providing suitable modifiers.
+Parameters given on the command line apply to all seamounts equally.
+    However, if a modifier is set but not given any arguments then we read those arguments from the end of the input record; the order of such input arguments follows alphabetically from the modifier codes (and not the order the modifiers may appear on the command line).
 Repeat the slide group columns if there is more than one slide to read per seamount.
 Use these modifiers to set slide parameters:

         * **+a** specifies the azimuthal sector affected by the slide [0/360].